-Linda Henderson and Brenda McAuliffe are experienced, qualified and accredited members of the BACP and Members of the Association for Pastoral and Spiritual Care and Counselling.
+Linda Henderson is an experienced, qualified and accredited member of the BACP and Members of the Association for Pastoral and Spiritual Care and Counselling.

 Diploma in Counselling (Humanistic CSCT).
 Diploma in Therapeutic Counselling (Humanistic AQA).
 Members of the Society of Teachers for the Alexander Technique (MSTAT).

-Trained as Integrative psychotherapists/counsellors we work sensitively with a variety of models to suit our clients.
-We provide a comfortable safe and confidential space for our clients.
-We work with different models to suit our client.
+Trained as an Integrative psychotherapist/counsellor I work sensitively with a variety of models to suit my clients.
+I provide a comfortable safe and confidential space for my clients.
+I work with different models to suit my client.